plhsystems/stargate-mainboard-esp32/firmware/doc/wizard.md

 The stepper motor will spin, the user must confirm it is spinning in the right direction.

 The system will also attempts to do an homing sequence.
 It will detect how many steps are required to do a complete rotation.
-It will also ensure the speed is correct and the homing system works correctly.
+It will also ensure the speed is correct and the homing system works.

 ## Glyphs alignment (mandatory)